-60. A juristic person to be known as the .za Domain Name Authority is hereby 20 established for the purpose of assuming responsibility for the .za domain name space as from a date determined by the Minister by notice in the Gazette.
+60. A juristic person to be known as the za domain authority is hereby established for the purpose of assuming responsibility for the .za domain name space as from a date determined by the Minister by notice in the Gazette.